RENCI-NRIG/x-cite/theme2/SF100/slides.md

 ## Some fun facts about file names

 - Names that begin with "." are "hidden".
-  - Omitted from directory listing when you do `ls`.
+  - They are omitted from directory listing when you do `ls`.
   - Do `ls -a` (or `ls --all`) to list them.

 - `.` and `..` are special directory names.